 In Ms. Schreuders's work, the exploration of self-identity, cultural discomfort and a strong if clouded spirituality adds up to a compelling mix.
 If any of the young artists here can be called a find, she's the one, and the eight pieces on view represent a sizable chunk of her output.
-(She's a slow worker: 13 sculptures in 4 years.)
+(She's a slow worker: 13 sculptures in 4 sums up the searching, self-examining spirit of the show as a whole.
+Ms Siopis, now in her 40's, was wellknown for her apartheid-era allegorical paintings of South African history.
+In the last few years she has turned her attention to her own history as an African artist of European descent (her background is Greek and British), and that is the subject of the two pieces here.

-But an artist of an earlier generation, Penny Siopis, most memorably Claudette Schreuders's carved wood figure of her father astride a leopard, in a show of contemporary art from South Africa.
+But an artist of an earlier generation, Penny Siopis, most memorably

+Claudette Schreuders's carved wood figure of her father astride a leopard, in a show of contemporary art from South Africa.